Creative Variations for the 6-Day Kid Blanket

 The six rows of stitches that make up the 6-Day Kid Blanket pattern have also been used to create star-shaped blankets, granny square style blankets, as well as a variety of garments and accessories.
 The rows/rounds of the different patterns and variations have been numbered consistently so that all of these stripes will work on any of the variations.
 But this article will focus on the original afghan-style chevron blanket.

 Some crocheters love instructions that tell them exactly what to do.
 Others would never ever follow a pattern exactly (hello, yours truly!) and like to make their own creative changes to everything.
-If you’re the second type, you won’t need a pattern variation, you can make any of these effects by altering the original 6-Day Kid Blanket pattern.
+If you’re the second type, you won’t need a new pattern for each variation, you can make any of these effects by altering the original 6-Day Kid Blanket pattern.

 If you need or want more precise instructions for the different stripe variations and sizes, Betty’s got you covered.
 Use one of my custom variations that provide exact pattern details.